yaskovdev/blog/_posts/2018-02-05-neural-network-for-picking-mushrooms.md

 <sup>*</sup> In reality, it will be something like (0.00087, 0.99841).
 As I need to clearly state "edible" or "poisonous", I will just compare these 2 numbers.
 If the first value is larger, then I claim "edible", otherwise "poisonous".

 <sup>**</sup> The ratio between the number of the correct answers given by the neural network and the total number of the mushrooms in the test data.
-This is the broadest and, in my opinion, the worst way to evaluate a model because it has a lot of disadvantages.
+This is the broadest and, in my opinion, far not the best way to evaluate a model because it has a lot of disadvantages.
 For example, it does not pay attention to the proportion of the classes in the test data.
 However, because of its simplicity, it can be used for illustration purposes.